 However, while they excel in virtual machines, they lack a wider range of services such as content delivery networks (CDNs) or advanced database solutions.

 Known as the “Colossus of Cloud Computing”, Amazon’s AWS is the market leader with a computing capacity matching that of 11 competitors – combined.
+It is a comprehensive, enterprise-grade cloud computing platform that offers over 200 fully featured services, from compute power to machine learning and IoT.

 Amazon currently owns the largest data centers in the world.
 Unlike DigitalOcean, AWS is a general-purpose cloud computing platform with a broad set of services.
 These services include computing power, storage options, networking, databases, machine learning, analytics, security, and more.

 Their most known features include: